OwoJudge-Team/OwoJudge/backend/docs/api.md

 -   **Authentication:** Admin only.
 -   **Request:** `multipart/form-data` with a single file field named `problem`.

+Responses:
+-   `201 Created`: Problem updated successfully.
+-   `400 Bad Request`: Invalid problem data.
+-   `401 Unauthorized`: If the requester is not an admin.

 ### `PATCH /api/problems/:problemID`

 Updates specific fields of a problem.